flatironinstitute/mcmc-monitor/README.md

 ## Why monitor a running Stan program?

 Monitoring a running Stan program provides insight into the progress of the run and the results of the sampling.
-By tracking the progress of the MCMC sampling, it is possible to detect and diagnose problems with the program and observe which parameters are converging or diverging.
+By tracking the progress of the MCMC sampling, it is possible to detect and diagnose problems with the program and observe whether the iterations are converging to the equilibrium distribution.
 Additionally, monitoring the results of the sampling allows the user to gain a better understanding of the posterior distributions, even before the program completes, which can inform decisions and predictions.